Papacy in early Christianity: Exercise of papal primacy

-The controversy about the papal history of this period stems from historians having different religious views; Catholic, Orthodox, Protestant, or atheist.
+The controversy about the papal history of this period stems from historians having different religious views; Catholic, Orthodox, Protestant, or non-Christian.
 Some historians, especially Protestants, claim, for example, that in early Christianity the local churches were governed independently by their own leaders, with the popes having no primacy over other particulate churches and the universal church, and "that the Roman primacy had its origin in papal ambition," having developed later, in the 4th and 5th centuries.

 Several facts, however, have suggested the existence of an early juridical union among the local churches, which attested to a prominent position of the Roman bishop.
 This can be seen in the use of the "letters and lists of communion", which date back to the end of the second century, possibly inspired by Paul's Epistle to Philemon.
 A faithful traveler was only admitted into the spiritual life of another local church, if he possessed a letter written by his bishop, proving that he is in union with his prelate.
 Then, there is the ascertainment of whether that bishop and the church he governs are orthodox, utilizing lists which various churches possess, and which are continually updated:

 "Heretics and schismatics themselves seek for a letter of communion from any church, preferably from Rome, to be accepted in other churches, and to be in communion with one of these churches means to be in communion with the whole Catholic Church (...)
 To find out whether a bishop is in communion with the Catholic Church, recourse is had to three criteria: first of all communion with the greatest number of bishops; then with the principal and most ancient Churches; finally with the Church of Rome.
 This last criterion is the decisive one since the bishop of Rome must not demonstrate his communion with the Catholic Church, he being the center of this communion.
 The list of bishops in communion, which is found together in the Church of Rome, gives the last guarantee."